Vision Transformers Don't Need Trained Registers: Interpreting the outlier tokens mechanism in ViTs

 \section{Interpreting the outlier tokens mechanism in ViTs}

 As shown by \cite{darcet2024vision}, high-norm outlier patches emerge during inference in various pre-trained ViTs.
-These patches strongly draw attention from the \texttt{CLS} token, resulting in artifacts in the attention maps (\Cref{fig:teaser}).
+These patches strongly draw attention from the \texttt{[CLS]} token, resulting in artifacts in the attention maps (\Cref{fig:teaser}).
 Outlier patches appear primarily in areas that exhibit high similarity to their neighboring areas (e.g., uniform background patches).
 Moreover, they were shown to capture global image information and lose their local patch contents (pixel + position).
 In this section, we study how the outlier tokens emerge in ViTs during the forward pass and discover a sparse set of neurons whose activations dictate the location of outliers.
-We then show that we can ablate these neurons to move the outlier positions.
+We use the term "neuron" to denote a single hidden unit in the MLP layers of a Transformer block, i.e., the scalar output after the linear transformation and nonlinearity.
+We then show that we can edit these neurons to move the outlier positions.
 Our main analysis is applied to OpenCLIP ViT-B/16~\citep{openclip}, with similar findings on DINOv2-L/14~\citep{dinov2} shown in \Cref{appendix:outlier_investigation_dino}.